How to post a poll on Mastodon

 ⚠️ Warning about editing polls

 You can edit polls the same way you edit posts, just go to ⋯ on the post and select Edit.
-However, when you edit the poll’s options it will automatically reset the poll’s results back to zero without any warning!
+However, when you edit the poll’s options or change its response type, it will automatically reset the poll’s results back to zero without any warning!
 (Editing the main text above the poll doesn’t reset it though.)

 This behaviour is presumably to prevent abuse of the poll system, but the lack of warning can really catch people out (it certainly caught me out! 😅 ).
 For those comfortable using Github, there’s an open issue about this here ⧉.